 Our organic farm practices tropical permaculture in our lush rainforest climate.
 We bought our land in 2005 and currently grow a large portion of our food.
 We are growing many kinds of fruits and nuts, and have extensive gardens and greenhouses, taro beds and orchards.
 We keep bees, chickens, rabbits and sheep who are our natural lawn mowers in addition to providing us with food and fertilizer.

 Our electricity comes from solar photovoltaic panels, and our water is from a rainwater catchment system.
 We value alternative and sustainable building techniques.

-Through our non-profit organization, La’akea Permaculture Education Programs, we host conferences and events relating to permaculture, and run ongoing work trade opportunities and intensive month long internship programs three times a year.
+Through our non-profit organization, La’akea Permaculture Education Programs, we host conferences and events relating to permaculture, and run ongoing farm support opportunities and intensive month long internship programs three times a year.

 We live in one of nature’s most amazing places, surrounded by mountains, oceans, dense jungle and warm pools.
 We are a short drive from the active volcano and the fresh lava fields.
 Our visitors enjoy exploring the many unique features of this land, and the cultural activities nearby.

 We hope to meet you someday – as a visitor, guest, farm supporter, intern, or possible new member!

 Would you like to get our newsletter about our events?
 Just fill out this simple form to be on our mailing list.
 We never trade our lists.